cvalencia1991/Awesome-Books-ES6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books: refactor to use JavaScript classes
+# Awesome Books: ECMAScript 2016

 > In this project, I create the Awesome Books using ECMAScript 2016